 Crystal meth, also known as methamphetamine or meth, is an illicit drug that’s created by combining toxic chemicals and ingredients found in cold medicine.
 While meth is inexpensive and potent, it’s also extremely dangerous, addictive, and deadly for many users.
 Methamphetamine use wreaks havoc on all aspects of a person’s health and life.
-What Does Methamphetamine do to the Body?
-It causes major damage to internal organs, and many of the effects of chronic use are irreversible.
+What does methamphetamine do to the body?
+It causes significant damage to internal organs, and many of the effects of chronic use are irreversible.
 If you are struggling with meth addiction or you are worried about a loved one, reach out for help today.
 Meth addiction treatment can help treat the effects of meth on the body so that you can focus on the path to lifelong recovery.

 Meth is a central nervous system stimulant, which is part of the reason it’s so very addictive.
 When ingested, it goes to the user’s brain, creating signals that unleash a torrent of dopamine.
 In the natural sense, dopamine activates the brain’s reward and pleasure centers, but the level of dopamine released when taking methamphetamine is many times higher than what happens naturally.